BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 Once obtained, the vendor jars will need to be deployed with the HJB servlet.
-Both the HJB source and binary distributions include a build file that contains an ant task that simplifies this procedure.
+Both the HJB source and binary distributions include a build file that contains an Ant task that simplifies this procedure.

 A Servlet Container